Skip to main content

 Why be a Champion for NEON?

-• Is a platform for educational resources to develop and share curriculum/lessons fostering data science in the classroom.
-Touches national resources vital to food, water and energy production systems that are impacted by human activity and climate change.
+• Is strategically poised to provide the long-term, open data and research infrastructure needed to address complex issues of our time; NEON data are relevant to food, water and energy production systems that are impacted by human activity and ecosystem change.

-• Is of interest to all sectors, private, public and governmental that increasingly need empirical and actional data to manage and react to extremes in the moment of change.
+• It is of interest to all sectors, private, public, and governmental, that increasingly need empirical and actionable data to plan for, manage, and react to extremes in the moment of change.

 Benefits for Ambassadors